fetchai/docs-archived/docs/walkthrough/creating-addresses.md

 Confirm password for key.:
 ```

+### Using the web test net wallet

+For testnet addresses only, you can also use our [web-based wallet](https://testnet-wallet.fetch.ai/).
+You will be prompted to enter the password for the address twice.

 ### Using the Python Ledger API

-Installing `pocketbook` also installs the Python Ledger API [https://github.com/fetchai/ledger-api-py](https://github.com/fetchai/ledger-api-py), which enables you to create and interact with addresses programmatically.
+Installing `pocketbook` also installs the Python Ledger API ([GitHub repository](https://github.com/fetchai/ledger-api-py)), which enables you to create and interact with addresses programmatically.

 Let's get started with a simple Python program that generates an address and outputs the private key (hex and in bytes) and the address; you can add the latter to `pocketbook` or use to receive tokens from others.